unibg-seclab/aesmix/README.md

 The approach identifies the following basic concepts:

- * **Block**: a sequence of bits input to a block cipher (it corresponds to the classical block concept)
+ * **Block**: a sequence of bits input to a block cipher (it corresponds to the classical block concept).

  * **Mini-block**: a sequence of bits, of a specified length, contained in a block.
-   It represents our atomic unit of protection (i.e., when removing bits, we will operate at the level of mini-block removing all its bits)
+   It represents our atomic unit of protection (i.e., when removing bits, we will operate at the level of mini-block removing all its bits).

  * **Macro-block**: a sequence of blocks.
 It allows extend- ing the application of block cipher on sequences of bits larger than individual blocks.
-In particular, our ap- proach operates mixing bits at the macro-block level, extending protection to work against attacks beyond the individual block
+In particular, our ap- proach operates mixing bits at the macro-block level, extending protection to work against attacks beyond the individual block.

 ## implementation